Derrick Higgins, AmFam Data Science Analytics, discusses how Bayesian methods can be applied to improve the quality of annotated training sets.

 All right, back to annotation.
 This is the idea of the MACE model.
 The specific model that I was so excited about for trying to get reliable information out of annotators.
 As with other kinds of Bayesian models, there is a generative story that goes along with this, which means you can tell the conditional dependencies as a narrative about where the data came from.
 The idea about this labeled data is that you've got end records, that you want to get annotated.
 Each of those has some underlying category that you don't know, that you're trying to learn.
 And then you've got M annotators, each of which has some inherent value to them, as a person, which is their reliability, how good an annotator they are; and when one of your M annotators runs up against one of your N data points to be labeled, they flip a weighted coin, and that depends on the reliability value.

 If it's over their reliability-- or under their reliability, I guess, they will do the job we've asked them to do and they will get it right 100% of the time.
-When the coin is tails or wins on the other side, they will they will just exhibit some random behavior and they will choose a label at random from some distribution, which we're also going to learn.
+When the coin is tails or wins on the other side, they will just exhibit some random behavior and they will choose a label at random from some distribution, which we're also going to learn.
 It's not a completely reflective model of the annotation experience that we know because some tasks are harder than others, and when people are trying hard, they can still get the label wrong.
 But it's, again, good enough for modeling.

 If we put this model into Stan, it's a little bit more complicated than the prior one, but not that much.
 There are a couple more lines here to describe the data.
 Here we've got I annotated rows, and J annotators, and K annotations, and L annotation categories, and so on.
 But the meat in the model here, where we're talking about how to calculate the likelihood, is not that much longer.
 It's only a couple of lines.
 It didn't take us that much work, which is typically not the case for a lot of these Bayesian graphical models, where there can be a lot of ad hoc adaptation to do.